 Another pretty unique firearm from Kel-Tec.
 Who else would make a folding, bipod forearm, double mag storing buttstock, 223 for cheap?

-Strengths: Easy to mount optics, forend can be used as a bipod, 1.5″ groups with good ammo typical, extremely light (4.5lbs), piston driven, standard STANAG magazines, can fold down and fit in a backpack with just a bit of barrel peeking out, lots of aftermarket parts to modfy looks.
+Strengths: Easy to mount optics, forend can be used as a bipod, 2″ groups with good ammo typical, extremely light (4.5lbs), piston driven, standard STANAG magazines, can fold down and fit in a backpack with just a bit of barrel peeking out, lots of aftermarket parts to modify looks.

-Weaknesses: The fiber optic front sight is a bit hokey looking and inconvenient to adjust, takedown pin is not captured, weak buttstock, forend bipod changes POI.
+Weaknesses: The plastic receiver has cracked for some users and the process to warranty the rifles isn’t fantastic, the fiber optic front sight is a bit hokey looking and inconvenient to adjust, takedown pin is not captured, weak buttstock, forend bipod changes POI.

 #9 JR Carbine